-- There will be no direct contact between Keepers and the Agency during the process of vehicle registration;
+- There is no direct contact between Keepers and the Agency during the process of vehicle registration;

 - Fees and charges for vehicle registration remain the competency of the relevant Member State.

-- Each Registration Entity should publish, at the national level, its own guidelines describing the language policy, including communication provisions; and, if any, the lists of additional fields and supporting documents;
+- Each RE should publish, at the national level, its own guidelines describing the language policy, including communication provisions; and, if any, the lists of additional fields and supporting documents;

 - To explain and facilitate the use of the EVR, the Agency already published user manual for REs.

 A first test release of the EVR was made available to the REs in December 2020.
 Since then 19 Member States had interactions with the system, 8 of them have simulated data migration or tested the connection of decentralised national systems.

 The EVR is live in a production environment since the 29th November 2021 and available to the interested stakeholders at the address: https://evr.era.europa.eu.

 The following Countries are now available in EVR:

 The Agency will support the EVR users by mean of dedicated training sessions and workshops organised as from January 2022.

 The REs will receive a dedicated communication on how to proceed with the next steps, including instructions on: